so1n/protobuf_to_pydantic/README.md

     timestamp_10: int = FieldInfo(default=1600000000)
     timestamp_13: int = FieldInfo(default=1600000000000)
 ```

+> Note: In plugin mode, you can declare a template class to be loaded through a configuration file.

 ## 3.Code format
 The code generated directly through `protobuf-to-pydantic` is not perfect, but it is possible to indirectly generate code that conforms to the `Python` specification through different formatting tools.
 Currently, `protobuf-to-pydantic` supports formatting tools such as `autoflake`, `black` and `isort`.
 If the corresponding formatting tool is installed in the current `Python` environment, then `protobuf-to-pydantic` will call the tool to format the generated code before outputting it to a file.